JakeGinesin/Notes/2021/UCD/BIOL101220 - Cell Biology and Genetics/Nucleus.md

 ---
 # Lect 2, Nucleus

-> Once again, this document isn't the full notes from the lecutre - Just personal notes.
+> Once again, this document isn't the full notes from the lecture - Just personal notes.
 I plan on just paying attention to the lecture and not writing notes till after

 > The teacher provides her full slideshows on brightspace (our online learning platform thing) so i don't need to take notes in class

-> Nucleus is yosra's favorite organelle
+> Nucleus is yosra's favorite organelle (confirmed)

 ## Personal